evanelang/EC_551_ENIGMA/README.md

 This project is completed as part of the Advanced Digital Design with Verilog and FPGA(EC 551) class at Boston university.
 Class is taught by professor Douglas Densmore.

-This project is completed by the following students(authors)
+This project is completed by the following students(authors):

-  Copyright   Evan  Lang      evanlang@bu.edu Copyright   Long Chen       lchen122@bu.edu Copyright   Mayra Texeira   msteixei@bu.edu Copyright   Shizhe Yang     Szyang78@bu.edu
+Copyright   Evan  Lang      evanlang@bu.edu
+Copyright   Long Chen       lchen122@bu.edu
+Copyright   Mayra Texeira   msteixei@bu.edu
+Copyright   Shizhe Yang     Szyang78@bu.edu